Our United Nations Partners

 We also provide personnel to support their efforts in affecting disaster risk reduction, emergency preparedness, recovery and stabilisation activities in disaster-prone countries.

-As the only UN Standby Partner in the Asia Pacific, RedR Australia has formal agreements with the following organisations:
+As the only United Nations Standby Partner in the Asia Pacific, RedR Australia has formal agreements with the following organisations:

 UNOCHA ensures there is a framework within which each actor can contribute to the overall response effort during emergencies and coordinates the response.
 It is involved in assessing situations and needs, agreeing common priorities, developing common strategies to address issues such as negotiating access, mobilising funding and other resources, clarifying consistent public messaging and monitoring progress.

 The office of the United Nations High Commissioner for Refugees coordinates international action to protect refugees and resolve refugee problems worldwide, and supports stateless people.
 It operates in 123 countries.
 UNHCR also protects and assists millions of internally displaced people (IDP) who remain within their own countries but were displaced by conflict or natural disaster.
 In these circumstances, the agency takes the lead role in overseeing the protection and shelter needs of IDPs as well as the coordination and management of camps.

 The United Nations Population Fund focuses on family planning and women's reproductive and maternal health.
 UNFPA works closely with governments, UN agencies, community-based organisations and other partners to ensure that reproductive health is integrated into emergency responses and action is taken to prevent gender-based violence.